 \subsection{Simulation Experiments}

 We present a set of experiments in simulation whose setup mirrors the deployments listed above.
 They are an idealised version of the real-world experiments, wherein file transfers always succeed and currents experienced are well-represented by the forecasts.
-Underwater goal achievement detection (Section~\ref{sub:underwater_goal}) and the additional functionality for \Esw{} (Section~\ref{sub:deployments}) are not supported in simulation.
+Underwater goal achievement detection (Section~\ref{sub:automated_goal_management}) and the additional functionality for \Esw{} (Section~\ref{sub:deployments}) are not supported in simulation.
 The simulator and planner parameters are otherwise set identically to those used in the field deployments.

+We select three scenarios for each deployment to be replayed in simulation out of the tens of transects completed in the real world (see counts in Table~\ref{tab:deployment-stats}).
+A scenario consists of a starting state (glider position and time) and goal assigned to the glider, which implies a set of historical current forecasts corresponding to the starting state.
+The same scenarios can be ran as many times as desired with different realisations of the uncertainty, allowing statistically robust comparisons.
+The baseline remains the same (Straight-to-Goal).
+In contrast with the field experiments, in simulation the two methods can be compared using identical conditions.

-We select three scenarios for each deployment to be replayed in simulation.
-A scenario consists of the starting state (glider position and time) and the goal assigned to the glider in the real world.
-Scenarios are used as starting conditions for the simulation.
-To determine the scenarios, we first assess the number of dives required by the Straight-to-Goal method (described in the next subsection) to complete each transect averaged over $200$ repetitions.
-We pick the starting conditions for the transects with the minimum (\textit{Favourable}), median (\textit{Neutral}), and maximum (\textit{Unfavourable}) dives required, on average, for the baseline to reach the goal.
+To determine the scenarios, we first assess the number of dives required by Straight-to-Goal to complete each transect averaged over $200$ repetitions.
+We pick the starting conditions for the transects with the minimum (\textit{Favourable}), median (\textit{Neutral}), and maximum (\textit{Unfavourable}) dives required on average for the baseline to reach the goal.
 This yields scenarios that represent a range of conditions experienced by the glider during the deployment periods.
 We then re-run both the Planner and Straight-to-Goal over $1000$ random seeds to report the final results.